 Bunnings provides development and project management services to BWP during the construction or upgrade phases of a BWP-owned Bunnings Warehouse.
-We engage with Bunnings personnel to understand the due diligence processes it has adopted prior to the engagement of key contractors for these developments.
+BWP engages with Bunnings personnel to understand the due diligence processes it has adopted prior to the engagement of key contractors for these developments.
 Bunnings has long-term relationships with its Australian building contractors and is working with those contractors to improve visibility beyond these tier 1 suppliers.
-It is anticipated that this understanding will grow with time.
-BWP will continue to work with Bunnings to improve our own understanding of modern slavery risks and how these are being managed in our common supply chains.
-For the ongoing actions taken by Bunnings to manage its modern slavery risk, refer to the Wesfarmers 2023 Modern Slavery Statement.
+BWP continues to work with Bunnings to improve its own understanding of modern slavery risks and how these are being managed in the common supply chains.
+For the ongoing actions taken by Bunnings to manage its modern slavery risk, refer to the Wesfarmers Modern Slavery Statement.